wrchen2001/Handwritten_Chinese_character_recognition_based_on_MobileNetV3/README.md

 ## 4. Model

 Compared to its MobileNetV1 and MobileNetV2, MobileNetV3 has three improvements: First, it adjusts the input and output layers of the network, which reduces the delay of backpropagation and sustains the high-dimensional feature space.
 Second, instead of Sigmoid, a new activation function called H − swish is embedded in MobileNetV3 to decrease computational consumption.
-Lastly, the SE block is integrated after the depth-wise separable convolution in the inverse residual module, and the bottleneck structure is stimulated to better extract image features synchronously.
+Lastly, the SE block is integrated after the depth-wise separable convolution in the inverse residual module, and the bottleneck structure is stimulated to better extract image features.

 ![](/Images/MobileNetV3.png)